 Pick a dictionary, any dictionary, and look up the word “church.”
 In the popular Merriam-Webster dictionary (as in virtually all dictionaries), the first definition you see is “a building for public worship.”
 If you delve deeper into the etymology of the word (at the bottom of the page), Merriam-Webster leads you to the Greek word that defines its origin; it’s the word “kuriakon” which means “the Lord’s house.”

-Now, the word for “church” (Greek word “kuriakon”) did not exist until the fourth century or 300 AD.
-So, if we embrace the reality that Jesus used the word “church” in Matthew 16:18 we have to believe that Jesus used a word 250 years BEFORE it even existed!!
+What is startling to realize is that the word for “church” (Greek word “kuriakon”) did not exist until the fifth century or 400 AD.
+So, if we embrace the reality that Jesus used the word “church” in Matthew 16:18 we have to believe and except that fact that Jesus used a word 350 years BEFORE it even existed!!

-Truth is, Jesus did not use “kuriakon” (church) in Matthew 16:18 but rather the word “Ekklesia” (assembly).
+Truth is, Jesus did not use the word “kuriakon” (church) in Matthew 16:18 but rather the word “Ekklesia” (legal ruling assembly).
 We will discover in future posts why this is such a massive deal.
-For now, let’s agree on this thought, if Jesus uses one word, mind you, the word that defines His agency to change the world, and that word is changed to mean something else, wouldn’t we conclude that it’s imperative to define the word Jesus originally used and clearly uncover its true meaning and purpose as intended when He said it?
+For now, let’s agree on this thought, if Jesus uses one word, mind you, the word that defines His redemptive agency to change the world, and that word is changed to mean something else, wouldn’t we conclude that it’s imperative to research and study the word Jesus originally used and clearly uncover its true meaning and purpose as intended so we are on the same page as He is on?

 Our Current Understanding of Church